Wootton, Northamptonshire

 Wootton is a former village about 3 mi south of Northampton town centre that is now part of Northampton.
+It is a civil parish in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.

 Wootton is separated from Hardingstone by the Newport Pagnell Road the B526, formerly part of the A50 road.
 Part of Wootton is alongside the A45 dual carriageway from the M1 to Wellingborough which is seen and heard from that part of the area.

 History

 Domesday Book

 In the Domesday Book of 1086, Wootton is described as "Wetone".
 It later became Weton, Wutton and then Witton.
 "Wootton" appeared in the 14th century.
 The names probably have the Saxon origin of "Wudutun" and mean settlement or farmstead in, or by, a wood, which may have been Salcey Forest.